EtienneMaire37/HorizonOS-v5/README.md

 make all CLOGLEVEL=-DLOGLEVEL=TRACE
 ```
 To build with E9 port logs.
-A `horizonos.iso` disk image file will be created in the root of the repository.
+A `horizonos.img` disk image file will be created in the root of the repository.

 ### Running HorizonOS